This document shows how to add Annoto Moodle local plugin to your Moodle enviroment.

 Auto Detect –.Recognizes what language is at the activity page level and knows how to automatically load the corresponding language in the Annoto interface.

 Other options- Hebrew/English

 Note: Annoto supports a variety of languages so there is no problem adding additional language support to the plugin.

 ('en', 'he','cs', 'da', 'de', 'es', 'fr', 'hi', 'it', 'ja', 'ko', 'nl', 'no', 'pl', 'pt', 'ru', 'sv', 'tr', 'ua', 'zh')

-2. Discussion Scope – Annoto Discussion can be defined in a course or at the site level, In other words, if the same video is embedded in a number of courses, if a private per course is chosen, a separate discussion will be created for each course.
+2. Discussion Scope – Annoto Discussion can be defined at a course or at the site level, In other words, if the same video is embedded in a number of courses, if a Private Per Course is chosen, a separate discussion will be created for each course.
 If the second option is selected, the discussion will be shared between all the courses that incorporate the same video.